Yebisu Brewery Tokyo

 Ebisu / Museum

 Free admission.
-Y1000 for guided tour in English or Korean.
+Y1,800 for guided tour in Japanese.
 (See website for details and reservations.)

-Check the website to reserve if you want to go on the English-language guided tour.
+Check the website to reserve if you want to go on the Japanese-language guided tour.

-[Update: the Museum of Yebisu Beer is scheduled to reopen in April 2024.]
 Devoted to the proud history of the Yebisu beer brand, this renovated facility is built on the site of Tokyo's original Sapporo Brewery.
-It includes a spacious restaurant, a smaller exhibition area, a theater, and a well-stocked gift shop.
+It includes a spacious restaurant, a smaller exhibition area, and a tiny gift shop.

 Shibuya-ku, Ebisu 4-20-1, Yebisu Garden Place.